Food Packaging Changes – Part 2: Preliminary Engineering Assessments

 Since every organization is different, Matrix Technologies is able to tailor the preliminary engineering assessment process to each client’s unique schedule requirements and risk tolerance.

 Early Collaboration Leads to Bottom-Line Results

-Recently Matrix’s Packaging Services team worked closely with a client’s Supply Chain Planning group to assess the impact of a carton count reduction affecting multiple packaging legs at three manufacturing sites.
+Recently Matrix’s Packaging Services team worked closely with a client’s Supply Chain Planning group to assess the impact of a carton count reduction affecting multiple packaging legs at two manufacturing sites.

 Using the preliminary engineering assessment method, Matrix assessed the existing equipment infrastructure and equipment utilization requirements of over 100 SKUs.
 Production models illustrating new and retrofitted equipment utilization and cost estimates were developed for the proposed packaging specification, as well as less capital-intensive alternatives to the specifications.

 The assessment provided bottom-line results: The project was re-chartered with alternative packaging specifications, reducing capital project costs from initial projections of $15-$20MM to below $8MM.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
 To discuss a project, or learn more about our food and beverage engineering services, including packaging services, contact Dave Travis, Project Engineer in the Engineering Services Division, (317) 347-7700 x143.

 Learn More About: